Advanced approval

 Otis Falls | Production, Sales | $40,000 |

-For descriptive purposes and ease of understanding, these scenarios are based on the one dimension Department Code and only three approvers in the approval group, but you can easily have multiple dimensions and numerous approvers involved, thereby adding both flexibility and complexity.
+For descriptive purposes and ease of understanding, these scenarios are based on the one dimension Department Code and only three approvers in the approval group.
+However, you can have multiple dimensions and numerous approvers involved – adding both flexibility and complexity.

 Line no. | Department | Amount |